google/orbit/README.md

 which is presented in the form of per-thread hierarchical call graphs.
 Manual instrumentation markers can be added to the source code and further allows for value-tracking.
 Scheduling events are also shown to visualize when a thread was running and on what core.
-Furthermore, dependencies between threads are displaying which thread got blocked/unblocked by which other thread.
+Furthermore, Orbit visualizes thread dependencies, showing which thread got blocked or unblocked by which other thread.
 For AMD GPUs, the submission, scheduling and hardware execution timings of a job is visualized.
 Additional GPU data, such as Vulkan debug markers can be retrieved using Orbit's Vulkan layer.
 Memory consumption and page-fault information is visualized as well.

 An introduction to Orbit's key features can be found in the following YouTube
 video: